w3c/Micropub/implementation-reports/README.md

 ## Clients

+You can use the test suite at https://micropub.rocks/ to test your client.
+In doing so, the tool will build the implementation report for you, which you can then copy and paste as a new file in this repository.

 To submit a report for your Micropub client, use the `CLIENT-TEMPLATE.md` file as a template and fill out the information based on your implementation.
+You can copy and paste the results from https://micropub.rocks after running the tests.
 Submit a pull request to this repository, or link to your completed file in a [new issue](https://github.com/w3c/micropub/issues).

 View the summary of submitted reports here: https://micropub.rocks/implementation-reports/clients/